 This article offers advice on how students should prepare for the ACA Financial Accounting and Reporting (FAR) exam.
-Written by the ICAEW prize-winning ACA tutor who has a 97% student pass rate and personally scored 88% in the FAR exam, this is a must read for any student about to start preparing for their FAR exam.
+Written by the ICAEW prize-winning ACA tutor who has a 97% student pass rate and personally scored 88% in the FAR exam, this is a must read for any student preparing for their FAR exam.

 How to pass the ACA FAR exam

 Chartered Accountants are required to possess strong technical and reporting skills making this module fundamental in the training of ACA students.
 Therefore, the FAR exam is necessarily tough and along with BPT, is probably the exam students find most challenging.
 Nevertheless, with pass rates normally around 80%, passing the FAR exam with a strong mark is very achievable provided that students deploy an effective strategy to tackling the exam.
 In our experience, there are some crucial mistakes that students make which can severely impact their performance.
 These common pitfalls are summarised according the questions in the FAR exam.

 Single Entity Financial Statements - poor exam technique

 Despite being fundamentally the same as the long question examined at Certificate Level, this question is highly time pressured because of the number of adjustments to work through.
 Students need to use a time efficient and mark effective approach to the question.
 Many students do not have this and instead start by copying out a whole proforma from IAS1 despite many of the headings being irrelevant to the question.
 This is a waste of time which could be allocated to working through the adjustments to score more marks.
 Our single entity financial statements exam technique which is taught to our classroom students and via our online FAR exam masterclass video series ensures that our students optimise their technique to score maximum marks in as little time as possible.